hamedbrd/nginx-haproxy-anisble/README.md

 ### How to add a new node behind load balancer

-At first for provisioning a new node, you have to run  `php-application` role and after that in `group_vars/haproxy.yml` add a new backend and run `haproxy` role on your load balancer mashine.
+At first for provisioning a new node, you have to run  `application` role and after that in `group_vars/haproxy.yml` add a new backend and run `haproxy` role on your load balancer mashine.

 ## How to have an organized and mutli stage playbook
 The following section shows one of many possible ways to organize playbook content.